OCI-Clearlab/Secure-IoT/README.md

 ### Bootstrapping with Flux

+** JJP- This part can be tricky (I remember doing it).
+Let's give a bit more context here and walk the user through what they are doing **

 1. Create a new project in your repo.
 2. Use following command to bootstrap your cluster;